caddyserver/caddy/.github/CONTRIBUTING.md

 First, [search to see if your feature has already been requested](https://github.com/caddyserver/caddy/issues).
 If it has, you can add a :+1: reaction to vote for it.
 If your feature idea is new, open an issue to request the feature.
 Please describe your idea thoroughly so that we know how to implement it!
 Really vague requests may not be helpful or actionable and, without clarification, will have to be closed.

 While we really do value your requests and implement many of them, not all features are a good fit for Caddy.
 Most of those [make good modules](#writing-a-caddy-module), which can be made by anyone!
 But if a feature is not in the best interest of the Caddy project or its users in general, we may politely decline to implement it into Caddy core.
+Additionally, some features are bad ideas altogether (for either obvious or non-obvious reasons) which may be rejected.
+We'll try to explain why we reject a feature, but sometimes the best we can do is, "It's not a good fit for the project."

 ### Improving documentation